tomdeman-bio/Sequence-Search-Tool-for-Antimicrobial-Resistance-SSTAR-/README.md

 4. Alignment length
 5. AR gene length

 First, SSTAR lists the potential new alleles or variants at the top of the window.
-These are the variants that share between 95 and 99.99% sequence similarity with an AR gene in the used database.
+These are the variants that share between X% and 99.99% sequence similarity with an AR gene in the used database.
+The user is free to pick a value for X.
 Below the potential new variants SSTAR lists the AR genes that share 100% sequence similarity with AR genes in the used database.
 The alignment length shows the user how much of the AR database gene is found on your genome.
 In other words, when the alignment length equals the gene length one identified the full AR gene with 100% sequence similarity.
+**The export button will export the data as a tab delimited file and can then be opened in a spreadsheet, such as Microsoft Excel.
+The file is saved in the same directory as the input genome assembly file**

 **Detecting new and truncated AR gene variants**

-The bottom left output window will show putative new variants and truncated enzymes in protein space.
-The protein sequences can be exported to a plain text file using the “Export potentially new enzyme(s)” button.
+The bottom output window will show putative new variants and truncated enzymes in protein space.
+The protein sequences can be exported to a plain text file, in FASTA format, using the export button.
 The file is saved in the same directory as the input genome assembly file.
 The protein file can be used with BLASTP against the NR database of NCBI for detecting new variants.
 Potential novel beta-lactamase proteins can be submitted to the NCBI (http://www.ncbi.nlm.nih.gov/pathogens/submit_beta_lactamase/) for verification.
 When a protein sequence contains an internal stop codon it will be flagged underneath the FASTA header of that particular protein.
 This makes the FASTA file invalid and forces the user to remove that sequence from the file.
 Protein sequences with internal stop codons are otherwise easily missed and misinterpreted as putative new variants of an AR gene group.

 **Detecting modified and truncated outer membrane porin sequences**

-The bottom left output window will also show modified and/or truncated outer membrane porins (OMPs).
+The bottom output window will also show modified and/or truncated outer membrane porins (OMPs).
 We have included OmpK35, OmpK36 and OmpK37 from Klebsiella pneumoniae, OmpC and OmpF from Escherichia coli, OmpC and OmpF from Enterobacter cloacae and Omp35 and Omp36 from Enterobacter earogenes.
 When a porin protein sequence contains an internal stop codon it will be flagged underneath the FASTA header of that particular porin as truncated.

-Output files produced by SSTAR
+BLAST output file produced by SSTAR
 ------------------------------
-The results that are generated by SSTAR are shown in the graphical interface as explained in the previous section, however SSTAR is also producing several files in the same folder as your input data:
+The results that are generated by SSTAR are shown in the graphical interface as explained in the previous section, however SSTAR is also producing a raw BLASTN file in the same folder as your input data:

-1. Three BLASTN database files, created from your genome assembly input file, with extensions .nin, .nhr and .nsq
-2. A plain text file called ‘BLASTN’.
-This file contains the raw BLASTN results, including non-significant or below the threshold results that didn’t make it to the SSTAR graphical interface

 The BLASTN file is in tabular form and each line represents an allele that was part of your query database.
 A line contains 13 fields and are briefly described here: